-This is a targeted area of assurance for us in 2018/2019 because we are upgrading our SAP system.
+Why we included this as a targeted areaThis is a targeted area of assurance for us in 2018/2019 because we are upgrading our SAP system.
 Our upgrade project is called our SAP programme, and the accuracy and completeness of the information from our IT systems is central to the overall accuracy of the information we report on.